 5. Develop quality improvement initiatives to reduce incidents of workplace violence.

-Facilities that work with CPI choose us because they want to create lasting, positive, ongoing change that pays off in terms of time, money, and people.
+Facilities that work with CPI choose us because they want to create lasting, positive, ongoing change that pays off in terms of time, cost, and people.

 6. Train all staff, including security, in de-escalation, self-defense and response to emergency codes.